- Wednesday, October 23, 2024

 While Mr. Trump is no doubt once again straining the limits of hyperbole, what CBS did with that interview on “60 Minutes” — once one of the most respected shows on television — was quite significant.
 In one fell swoop, it unmasked the media as willing to do anything to support their chosen candidate — and worse, showed that for the legacy media (which is dying fast and will soon disappear altogether), the ends really do justify the means.

 Here’s what happened.
 On Oct.
 6, CBS’s “Face The Nation” posted a clip on X previewing the interview with Ms. Harris by correspondent Bill Whitaker.
-In the promo, she said this about the turmoil in the Middle East: “Well, Bill [long pause], the work that we have done has resulted in a number of, uh, movements in that region by Israel that were very much prompted by or a result of, uh, many things, including our advocacy for what needs to happen in the region.”
+In the promo, the vice president said this about the turmoil in the Middle East: “Well, Bill [long pause], the work that we have done has resulted in a number of, uh, movements in that region by Israel that were very much prompted by or a result of, uh, many things, including our advocacy for what needs to happen in the region.”

 When the real interview aired the next night, that’s not what Ms. Harris said.
 Instead, she actually made sense in answering the same question: “We are not going to stop pursuing what is necessary for the United States to be clear about where we stand on the need for this war to end.”